dullroar/ten-steps-to-linux-survival/Step02.md

 /dev/sda1                    240972    50153    178378  22% /boot
 ```

-The ones of interest are the `/dev` entries, and we see that everything
-mounted under `/` is on one file system, except for whatever happens to be
+The ones of interest are the `/dev` entries, and we see that everything mounted under `/` is on one
-on the file system mounted under `/boot`.
-So outside of `/boot`, on this
+file system, except for whatever happens to be on the file system mounted under `/boot`.
+So outside
-system we could hard link away to our heart's content.
+of `/boot`, on this system we could hard link away to our heart's content.

 **Note:** - It is (barely) beyond the scope of this book to cover the
 [`mount`](http://linux.die.net/man/8/mount)\drcmd{mount} command.
-I wanted
-to, really bad, but with all the different file systems and device types
+I wanted to, really bad, but with
-and all the options for both it can get so complex so fast that I decided
+all the different file systems and device types and all the options for both it can get so complex
-not to.
+so fast that I decided not to.
 Maybe if you ask, real nice...

 ### I'm Seeing Double{.unnumbered}

-So, both hard\index{hard link} and soft links\index{soft link} can have
+So, both hard\index{Files and Directories!Hard links} and soft
-some interesting side effects if you think about them.
-For one, if you are
+links\index{Files and Directories!Soft links} can have some interesting side effects if you think
-backing things up, then you may get duplicates in your backup set.
-In fact,
+about them.
+For one, if you are backing things up, then you may get duplicates in your backup set.
-with hard links you will, by definition, unless the backup software is very
+In fact, with hard links you will, by definition, unless the backup software is very smart and
-smart and doing things like de-duplication.
+doing things like de-duplication.

-But even with soft links if everything just blindly followed them you could
+But even with soft links if everything just blindly followed them you could also get duplicates
-also get duplicates where you didn't want them, or even circular
-references.
-Also, the pointers in the soft link files are not evaluated
+where you didn't want them, or even circular references.
+Also, the pointers in the soft link files
-until a command references them.
-Note that the following is perfectly
+are not evaluated until a command references them.
+Note that the following is perfectly legal with
-legal with soft links, but may not give the results you expect - think
-about the current working directory shown by `pwd`\drcmd{pwd} in the
+soft links, but may not give the results you expect - think about the current working directory
-following, and what the effects of the ***relative paths*** as the sample
+shown by `pwd`\drcmd{pwd} in the following, and the effects of the ***relative paths*** as the
-progresses:
+sample progresses:

 \drcap{Soft links and relative paths}
 ```bash